tbfld/counter.ink/content/txt/2007 > “What We Have Here is a Failure to Communicate — Architecture and Situated Technologies”.md

 ---
-title: 2007 > “What We Have Here is a Failure to Communicate — Architecture and Situated Technologies”
+title: 2007 > "What We Have Here is a Failure to Communicate — Architecture and Situated Technologies"
 description:
 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author:
+author: tb
 images:
 order:
 enableToc:
 permalink:
 aliases:
-draft:
+draft: "false"
-publish:
+publish: "true"
+tags:
-tags: architecture
+  - architecture
+  - theory
+  - media-critique
+  - aesthetic-critique
+RSS: "false"
 ---

 *This is a writeup of the three-day [Architecture and Situated Technologies](https://situatedtechnologies.net/index.html%3Fq=node%252F1.html) symposium held in New York on Oct.
 19–21 2006.
 The piece [appeared](https://www.metamute.org/editorial/articles/what-we-have-here-failure-to-communicate-architecture-and-situated-technologies) in the London-based* [Mute *magazine](https://www.metamute.org/) (9 Jan.
 2007).*